Shoulder dystocia: Epidemiology

-Shoulder dystocia occurs in approximately 0.2% to 3% of vaginal births and can happen to anyone.
+Shoulder dystocia occurs in approximately 0.2–3% of vaginal births and can happen to anyone.
 However, research suggest that larger baby size, also known as fetal macrosomia, increases the risk of shoulder dystocia.
 For babies weighing less than 4 kg, the likelihood of shoulder dystocia is about 1%.
 This risk rises to approximately 5% for babies weighing between 4 and 4.5 kg and increases further to 10% for babies weighing over 4.5 kg.